West Chester University

 We learn that Oedipus came to Thebes in another time of crisis, when it was beset by the Sphinx.
 Oedipus solved the Sphinx's riddle and liberated Thebes and the people made him their ruler.
 But now a horrible plague is killing everyone and everything, and they need his help again.
 Thebes is in a state of emergency.

 Even as the play opens, right away, we get a feel for the complexity of Oedipus' character.
-He's not someone we can easily pigeonhole-he's a multifaceted man.
+He's not someone we can easily pigeonholehe's a multifaceted man.
 From his very first words, we can see that he's a very proud, self-important individual, yet he's pretty obviously no tyrant.
 On the contrary, he seems genuinely caring, empathetic, pained, and respectful of the people's suffering.
 He seems to genuinely want to help; he doesn't lock himself inside the palace and leave them to their own misery.
-He weds his own fate to theirs, a selfless act.
-On the other hand, Oedipus seems less than altruistic when he explains why he'll find Laius' killer as the oracle demands.
-If the killer is still at large, he might strike again (this time at Oedipus).
+He's no Prince Prospero in Poe's Masque of the Red Death.
+Oedipus fate is wedded to the peoples' fate, and he accepts this; it's a selfless act.
+On the other hand, Oedipus seems less than altruistic when he explains exactly why he thinks it's important to find Laius' killer as the oracle demands: if the killer is still at large, he might strike again (this time at Oedipus).
 That's a good bit of self-interest.

 A few dramatic ironies do emerge even in the prologue.
 Remember, the audience already knows Oedipus' ultimate fate...
 So,